farhan-syah/spark/SPARK.md

 ### Tomorrow
 1. Define current quarter OKRs with your team
 2. Move existing work into SPARK backlog format
-3. Apply WIP limit of 1 per person (adjustable when justified)
+3. Apply WIP limit of 1 per person (refer to the 'Principles Over Rules' section for handling exceptions like pairing)

 ### This Week
 1. Start Monday/Wednesday/Friday ceremonies